-Hiring an attorney is both a significant decision and investment, financially and personally.
-To assist you in that process, we have compiled some important points to keep in mind when deciding whether to retain an attorney.
+Hiring an attorney is a significant personal decision and financial investment.
+Here are important considerations when deciding whether to retain an attorney.

 - Make sure you know who you will be working with.
 Many times, especially in larger firms, you may meet with and hire an attorney in your initial meeting only to interact the majority of the time with that attorney's paralegal.
 To that end, be sure to ask in your initial meeting which attorney exactly you will be working with and who else you can expect to communicate with within the firm.